-Jen Snook spent the summer of 2010 as a Climate Corp Fellow at AT&T, a leading U.S. communications company.
+Jen Snook spent the summer of 2010 as a Climate Corps fellow at AT&T, a leading U.S. communications company.
 An MBA/MEM student at Duke University, Snook worked closely with the Director of Energy at AT&T to evaluate the lighting use in roughly half of AT&T's real estate portfolio.
 Besides counting light bulbs, the challenge was to quantify just how often the lights were left on unnecessarily.
-In the local Chicago area, Snook conducted a pilot of light loggers that record lighting use and occupancy patterns of a given space.
-The study indicated that on average the lights were on roughly half of the time, while the spaces were occupied less than ten percent of time.

 Video: AT&T discusses the implementation of this lighting project.

-Jen recommended occupancy sensors for lighting in its central offices across the country.
+Snook recommended occupancy sensors for lighting in AT&T's central offices across the country.
 She estimated that installing these lighting sensors could represent an 80% savings in lighting system energy use.
-Applying this to more than 100 million square feet of space could save hundreds of millions of kWh annually.
+Applying this to more than 100 million square feet of space could save hundreds of millions of kilowatt hours annually.

 Snook's pilot project in Chicago provided AT&T with the hard data it needed to make the case for installing occupancy sensors.
 AT&T is going to be rolling out this project and will install occupancy sensors in its 250 largest central offices over the next two years.